fallen-icarus/cardano-loans/README.md

 The time until the protocol considers an Expired Active UTxO "lost" is one of the negotiable loan terms.

-##### Ask UTxO Beacons
+#### Ask UTxO Beacons

 Ask UTxOs have two dedicated beacons:

 - *Ask Beacon* - a negotiation beacon token representing an Ask UTxO.
-It has the token name "Ask".
+It has the token name "Ask" (converted to hexidecimal).
 - *Loan Asset Beacon* - a negotiation beacon token representing which asset is the desired loan asset.
 It has the token name: `sha2_256("Asset" ++ asset_policy_id ++ asset_token_name)`.